Introduction to Entrepreneurship – BUSI 336

 There has never been a more exciting time to study entrepreneurship, especially given the challenging economic conditions and shifting governmental focus.
 Across the world, young entrepreneurial firms are creating new products and services that make lives easier, enhance productivity, improve health, and entertain in new ways.
 Although entrepreneurial startups are often driven by the passion and ingenuity of the entrepreneurs, applying core business concepts to the startup process can optimize the return on an investment of money, sweat, and tears.

 This course will develop students desiring to become successful entrepreneurs, creating opportunities from ideas and starting a business from scratch with a Christian worldview.
 For those not quite ready to start their own business, these skills will provide an “entrepreneurial” or ownership attitude that can propel a person’s career to new heights.

-Discussion boards are collaborative learning experiences.
-Therefore, there are six (6) discussion boards where the student will post a thread in the Discussion Board Forum.
-Posts must fully answer the question or requirements stated for the discussion board and be a minimum of 400 words.
+Discussions are collaborative learning experiences.
+Therefore, there are six (6) discussions where the student will post a thread in the Discussions.
+These Discussions must fully answer the question or requirements stated for the thread and be a minimum of 400 words.
 In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
 Replies must add significant depth to the conversation, relative to this course content, and not just encourage or congratulate on a good post.
 Replies must be a minimum of 150 words and follow current APA format.

 The student will identify a potential business opportunity, evaluate the feasibility of the opportunity, and develop a business presentation that explains how the opportunity will be executed.

-The project will include an Entrepreneur Self Analysis, Business Idea Definition, Feasibility Analysis (3), Go-to-Market Strategy, Draft Business Presentation, and Final Business “Pitch Deck” Presentation.
+The project will include an Entrepreneur Self Analysis, Business Idea Definition, Feasibility Analysis (3), Go-to-Market Strategy, Draft, and Final Project.